rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 byte of `u` and `tail` points to the other seven bytes of `u` after it.
 Both `head` and `tail` alias `s`, any overlap is sufficient to count as an alias.

-* The span of a pointer or reference is the size of the value being pointed to or referenced.
+The span of a pointer or reference is the size of the value being pointed to or referenced.

+Depending on the type, you can determine the size as follows:

 * For a type `T` that is [`Sized`](https://doc.rust-lang.org/core/marker/trait.Sized.html) The span length of a pointer or reference to `T` is found with `size_of::<T>()`.
 * When `T` is not `Sized` the story is a little tricker: